 If more space is needed, attach additional sheets providing the information in the same format as in each part.

-Page 4 of 5 CT-3.1-I (2015)
+Note: Enter only directly owned investments in items A through G; the sum of the proportionate part of partnership items from Form IT-204-CP are included in the Total from additional sheet(s) and/or partnerships line.

-For Part 1, list all assets owned that generated income being claimed as not apportionable to New York under the U.S. Constitution.
-For Parts 2 and 3, for each category of stock, list all stocks owned.
+Complete Part 1 first, listing all directly owned assets that generated income being claimed as not taxable by New York under the U.S. Constitution, per §208.5(e).
+Any asset listed in Part 1 cannot also be listed in Part 2 or Part 3.